buntec/ff4s/docs/examples/data-fetching.md

 ## Store

 The only interesting bit in the store is the handling of `GetExchangeRate`.
 Note how we retrieve the currency pair from the state and how we are updating the state with the retrieved rate using `store.dispatch`.
-A more realistic example would include error handling of failed requests.

 ```scala mdoc:js:shared
 import cats.effect._